ali-jalaal/ali-jalaal/README.md

 ✨ I enjoy working with enterprise applications, open-source projects, and exploring new technologies.
 I have ventured into new languages and tools like Python and Flutter to push myself beyond my comfort zone.🚀

-👯 I’m looking to collaborate on identity and authorization solutions, specially those based on OAuth2, OIDC, and CIAM.
+👯 I’m looking to collaborate on identity and authorization solutions, specially those based on OAuth2, OIDC, SCIM, CIAM, and OPA.

 📫 How to reach me: <b><a href="https://www.linkedin.com/in/ali-jalal/">LinkedIn</a></b>